Oregand/Oregand.github.io/CA674/CheatSheet.md

 ## Fundimentals

-*Cloud* -> `The term cloud is used as a metaphor for the Internet, based on how the Internet is depicted in computer network diagrams and is an abstraction for the complex infrastructure it conceals.`
+### *Cloud* -> `The term cloud is used as a metaphor for the Internet, based on how the Internet is depicted in computer network diagrams and is an abstraction for the complex infrastructure it conceals.`

-*Cloud* -> A network that delivers requested virtual resources as a service.
++ `Cloud`: A network that delivers requested virtual resources as a service.
 + `Hosting` refers to fixed, dedicated resources.
 + `Web hosting` refers to hosted and dedicated web applications and web content.
 + `SaaS` are shared applications accessed as a service (more on this in a later unit).
 + `PaaS` refers to platform provided as a service (more on this in a later unit)
 + `IaaS` is infrastructure provided as a service (as well....more on this in a later unit)
 + `Infrastructure utility` is industrialized computing resources (or those resources that have been commoditized).
 + `Web applications` are provider dedicated web applications and web content.

 ### Key characteristics of cloud computing